skienzmatishun/rippreport/content/p/got-fleas/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope officials weaponized local media operatives to sabotage a voter-backed waterfront restoration plan.
+Internal emails and grant filings prove the new administration slashed green space features while rushing radical plan changes past the public.
+  We expose the dirty political tactics used to destroy years of citizen input.
 ---
 Fairhope is seeing the results of a Council and Mayor more dedicated to special interests than the majority of their constitutes.